The Community Engaged Collaboratorium

-For more information about establishing a partnership contact: Prof. Keith Carlson (firstname.lastname@example.org)
+For more information about establishing a partnership contact: Prof. Jim Handy (firstname.lastname@example.org)

 The Collaboratorium provides undergraduate students with advanced historical training through paid summer internships that combine formal instruction, experiential learning, peer learning, community-engagement and mentored participation in original research projects.
 The Community-Engaged Research Collaboratorium hires more than a dozen student researchers each summer to conduct original research in collaborative partnerships with communities.

 Training Provided: During the first two weeks of May, students receive intensive methodological training related to a wide range of topics including database construction, archival research, genealogy, oral history, etc.

 Summer Research: Once training is complete, students work with community partners to draft a research plan in consultation, and then conduct original research under the guidance of both a faculty and a graduate mentor.
 Undergraduate student researchers also communicate and collaborate regularly with their community partner to ensure ongoing feedback and direction.